villhei/elixirtut/elixir_web/app/chapters/07_high_order_functions.md

 15
 ```

-The `reduce/3` function is used to reduce the values of an `Enumerable` to a single value. `reduce/3` accepts three paremeters, a collection, an initial value and a function.
-The parameter function has two params `(n, acc)` of which the `acc` is the initial accumulator value or the value returned by the previous iteration of the function and `n` is the value of the current element.
+The `reduce/3` function is used to reduce the values of an `Enumerable` to a single value. `reduce/3` accepts three parameters, a collection, an initial value and a function.
+The parameter function `fn/2` has two params `(n, acc)` of which the `acc` is the initial accumulator value or the value returned by the previous iteration of the function and `n` is the value of the current element.
 The previous example simply sums the elements of the list.

 ```elixir
 iex> names = ["Matti Ruohonen", "Teppo Ruohonen", "Seppo Räty"]